bos21001/wdd131/README.md

 # wdd131
-This is a repository for WDD131 from BYU-I and Cumorah Academy
+This is a repository for WDD131 from BYU-I and Cumorah Academy.